nufu8/github.io/_projects/2_project.md

 ---

-For the first week of Metropolitan Data 1 we took a look at the first steps in Python
+For the first week of Metropolitan Data 1 we took a look at the first steps in Python.

 ### Exercise 1
 **Write a properly documented function with the following behaviour:**